micro-manager/pymmcore/maintainer-notes.md

 maintaining separate branches; this can ease transition when the device interface version changes.
 Such branches should be named `mmcore-x.y.z.w`.

+## Updating the MMCore version

+1. Determine the target mmcore commit and the corresponding mmdevice commit (they should come from the same mmCoreAndDevices commit while the official source remains there).
+2. Update `subprojects/mmcore.wrap`: set `revision` to the new mmcore commit hash.
+3. Update `subprojects/mmdevice.wrap`: set `revision` to the new mmdevice commit hash.
-When upgrading the MMCore version (by updating the commit hashes in `subprojects/mmdevice.wrap` and `subprojects/mmcore.wrap`), the pymmcore version in `meson.build` must be updated in synchrony.
-The versioning for the python package is taken dynamically from that file (by meson-python), and built into the package via the generated `_version.py`.
+4. Update the project version in `meson.build` to reflect the new MMCore version and device interface version (e.g., `11.14.0.75.0.dev0`).
+The versioning for the python package is taken dynamically from this file (by meson-python), and built into the package via the generated `_version.py`.
+5. If the MMCore C++ API has changed (new methods, changed signatures, new enums or error codes), the SWIG interface (`src/pymmcore/pymmcore_swig.i`) and type stub (`src/pymmcore/__init__.pyi`) may need corresponding updates.
+6. Build and run `tests/test_mmcore.py`, which validates that the pymmcore version components match the embedded MMCore and device interface versions.

 ## Building Binary Wheels and Source Distributions